A Thorough Search for Short Timescale Periodicity in Four Active Repeating Fast Radio Bursts: Samples

 \section{Samples}

 To search for periodicity in a particular FRB source, enough bursts need to be detected.
-Among all the repeating FRBs, five repeaters are very active and are suitable for short timescale period analysis.
-Table~\ref{Tab1} summarizes the basic information of these sources.
-We have collected the key parameters of all the FRBs from these five repeaters.
+Among all the repeating FRBs, four repeaters are very active and are suitable for short timescale period analysis.
+We have collected the key parameters of all the FRBs from these four repeaters.
 Below, we present a detailed description of the data samples.
+Table ~\ref{Tab1} summarizes the basic information of these datasets.
+Figure ~\ref{Fig1} shows an overview of the observations for all selected datasets.